Asgarc31/AlessandroGarcia.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic shows the connections between
+This schematic shows the connections between the PIC nano, IR sensor, and speaker.
+The

 ![schematic](Schematic.png){style width:"350" height:"300;"}